Drug Takeback And Recycling Programs

 Collection sites in every local community can be found by going to the Got Drugs? site.
 This site is continuously updated by the Drug Enforcement Administration (DEA) and is updated frequently with takeback locations and announcements about their initiatives.

-Find a pharmacy on the IPA site which provides a great place to search for pharmacies by zip code after you use the drop-down menu to filter by state.
+Find a pharmacy on the IPA site which provides a great place to search for pharmacies by zip code after you use the drop-down menu to set a search radius up to 250 miles and filter by state.

 Note: Programs like this are for over-the-counter (OTC) things, not what are considered controlled substances, for which there are more strict regulations.
 For each site, take a look at lists of accepted and not acceptable items, or call to confirm the program.